iiasa/message_ix/doc/video/install.rst

    Do this.

 We see that it's now “solving” the environment.
-It lists all the packages and dependencies that will be installed which are required by MESSAGEix.
+It lists all the packages and dependencies that will be installed, which are required by MESSAGEix.
-So, at the end of the list, confirm with “yes”.
-Now we wait for all these packages to be installed.
+So, at the end of the list, confirm with “yes” and now we wait for all these packages to be installed.

-To check that this process has picked out the latest version of MESSAGEix, we can type Ctrl+F and look for message-ix.
+To check that this process has picked out the latest version of MESSAGEix, we can type Ctrl+F and search for message-ix.
 We can see that, first, it is one of the packages that will be installed, and second, the version matches the latest version shown in the documentation.
-Currently this is version [VERSION], but it may be a newer version as you watch this.
+Currently this is version 3.3.0, but it may be a newer version as you watch this.
 So in this case, we are OK.

 .. note::